Constructing a Confidence Interval In Exercises 25–28, use the da... | Channels for Pearson+

 Normal Distribution

 Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
-In this question, assuming the population is normally distributed allows for the use of specific statistical methods to calculate the confidence interval, as many statistical techniques rely on this assumption for validity.
+Many statistical methods, including the construction of confidence intervals, assume that the underlying population is normally distributed.
+This assumption is important for the validity of the results obtained from the sample data.

 Recommended video: